opussf/Hydra/README.md

 The .ifo file is a 2 line text file.
 The first line will be used for the title of the RSS item (defaults to the path/filename).
 The second and more lines will be published in the RSS item description (defaults to a short string).

+## Extras
+The posting process, even just a dryrun, will create a file ```future.json```.
+This drives ```future.php``` to show what is coming up.

+## Known bugs and issues
+* .ifo files created in the posting area may not get properly removed with their parent content.
+	- They won't do anything, but they will exist.
+	- It is okay to just delete them.
+* There is no option to auto clean content folders after all the posted content is expired.
+	- A content folder with just a text file and a directory should not be taking up too much space
+	- This does actually preserve the cron.txt until you want to remove it.
+* There is no option to not generate the ```future.json``` file.
+* Since this does a copy of the file, and the RSS is created on demand, if the RSS file is served during the copy, it might report an invalid content size.
+This would cause iTunes to think the file is invalid.
+	- A few possible fixes.
+One would be to copy the files as temp names to the publish path, and then rename it to the content name.
+	- For a higher load system, one might look into generating all possible RSS feeds once content is published.
+This is a bigger rewrite.